Transit-oriented development: Edmonton, Alberta

 Most of the suburban high rises were not along major rail lines like other cities until recently, when there has been incentive to do so.
-Century Park is a growing condo community in southern Edmonton at the south end of Edmonton's LRT.
+Century Park is a growing condo community in southern Edmonton at the south end of the Edmonton LRT system.
 It will include low to high rise condos, recreational services, shops, restaurants, and a fitness centre.
 Edmonton has also had a transit-proximate development for some time in the northeastern suburbs at Clareview which includes a large park and ride, and low rise apartments among big box stores and associated power center parking.
 Edmonton is also looking into some new TODs in various parts of the city.
 In the northeast, there are plans to redevelop underutilized land at two sites around existing LRT, Fort Road and Stadium station.
-In the west, there is plans to have some medium density condos in the Glenora neighbourhood along a future LRT route as well as a TOD in the southeast in the Strathearn neighbourhood along the same future LRT on existing low rise apartments.
+In the west, there is plans to have some medium density condos in the Glenora neighborhood along a future LRT route as well as a TOD in the southeast in the Strathearn neighborhood along the same future LRT on existing low rise apartments.

+Kitchener-Waterloo

+The Ion light rail line in Kitchener-Waterloo initiated large amounts of new construction along the corridor, despite the city region being the smallest in North America to host a tramway.
+The first stage of the line created 19 000 new housing units along its length, as well as large scale industrial and commercial developments, valued at $5 billion.

 Montreal, Quebec

-According to the Metropolitan Development and Planning Regulation as of late 2011, 40% of new households will be built as TOD neighbourhoods.
+According to the Metropolitan Development and Planning Regulation as of late 2011, 40% of new households will be built as TOD neighborhoods.

 Ottawa, Ontario

-Ottawa's City Council has established transit-oriented development (TOD) priority areas in proximity to Ottawa's Light Rail Transit.
-These priority areas are a mix of moderate to high-density transit-supportive developments within a 600-metre walking distance of rapid transit stations.
+Ottawa encourages high density development within 600m of all rapid transit stations, including both the bus rapid transit Transitway and the city's urban rail system, with the goal of creating feature complete mixed use communities within walking distance to transit.
+The city simultaneously discourages auto oriented development, such as parking lots, in the same areas.

+This has had the effect of creating many tower clusters far outside the city centre, with stations like Lincoln Fields and Lycée Claudel having entire neighbourhoods appear around them.

 Toronto, Ontario

 Toronto has a longstanding policy of encouraging new construction along the route of its primary Yonge Street subway line.
 Most notable are the development of the Yonge and Eglinton area in the 1960s and 1970s; and the present development of the 2 km of the Yonge Street corridor north of Sheppard Avenue, which began in the late 1980s.
 In the period since 1997 alone the latter stretch has seen the appearance of a major new shopping centre and the building and occupation of over twenty thousand new units of condominium housing.
 Since the opening of the Sheppard subway line in 2002, there is a condominium construction boom along the route on Sheppard Avenue East between Yonge Street and Don Mills Road.

+In addition to the subway, transit oriented development has also started to be prioritised for regional rail stations, such as East Harbour GO.